msavitskiy/hal-9001/README.md

 # Hal-9001

-Hal-9001 is a Go library that offers a number of facilities for creating a bot and its plugins.
+Hal-9001 is a Go library that offers a number of facilities for creating a chat bot and its plugins.

 # Goals